bcgov/healthgateway/Tools/AzureAgent/README.md

 Creates and deploys the Azure Agent in the OpenShift environment.
 The running agent will accept one job and will exit after completion.

 ## ToDo

-After the Azure Agent exits OpenShift will sometimes delay based on Crash Loop Back Off.
-This is true regardless of the exit code and a solution still needs to be investigated.
+After the Azure Agent exits OpenShift will sometimes delay restart due toCrash Loop Back Off.
+This is true regardless of the exit code and the number of agents deployed needs to accomodate this downtime and the concurrency of builds.

-## Web Hooks

-The template will create a Web Hook that can be used to monitor the source GIT repository and update automatically.

-## Usage
+## Deployment

 To review the parameters execute: